Gravitational lensing by a Lorentz-violating black hole: Introduction

-Further contributions have expanded the analytical toolkit.
-Fritelli et al. \cite{032}, operating without a specified background, devised an exact lens equation tailored to the Schwarszchild spacetime.
-Bozza et al. \cite{033} independently derived a background--agnostic expression for the angle of light deflection in the strong field limit, particularly near the photon sphere, subsequently applied to the Schwarszchild spacetime \cite{034}.
-Subsequent refinements by Tsukamoto \cite{035} have augmented these insights.
-The investigation into light deviation within the strong field limit has permeated diverse contexts, including the Reissner--Nordstr\"{o}m spacetime \cite{036,036.1,036.2}, rotating solutions \cite{37.1,37.2,37.3,37.4,37.5,37.6,Hsieh:2021scb,Hsieh:2021rru}, exotic constructs like wormholes \cite{38.1,38.2,38.3,38.4,38.5} and topological defects \cite{39}, as well as explorations within modified gravity theories \cite{40}, regular black holes \cite{41}, naked singularities \cite{42}, and braneworld scenarios \cite{43}.
-Besides these studies, some other papers addressing the issue of gravitational lensing in various spacetimes are also worth mentioning, for example, in \cite{Nascimento:2020ime, Ghosh:2022mka, AbhishekChowdhuri:2023ekr}, the phenomenon of light bending has been treated in black-bounce spacetimes, in \cite{Furtado:2020puz,Soares:2023err} -- in a spacetime with topological charge, in \cite{Soares:2023uup} -- in a holonomy corrected Schwarzschild spacetime, and in \cite{Lambiase:2023zeo} -- in Schwarzchild-like black holes within metric-affine bumblebee gravity.
+Additional research has expanded our analytical methods.
+Fritelli and others \cite{032} developed a precise lens equation for the Schwarzschild spacetime without specifying a background.
+Bozza et al. \cite{bozza2001strong} independently derived an expression for light deflection in strong fields, particularly near the photon sphere, and later applied it to the Schwarzschild spacetime \cite{034}.
+Subsequent refinements by Tsukamoto \cite{tsukamoto2017deflection} have built upon these remarks.
+The study of light deviation in strong fields has expanded to various contexts, including the Reissner-Nordström spacetime \cite{036,036.1,036.2}, rotating solutions \cite{37.1,37.2,37.3,37.4,37.5,37.6,Hsieh:2021scb,Hsieh:2021rru}, exotic constructs like wormholes \cite{38.1,38.2,38.3,38.4,38.5}, and topological defects \cite{39}, as well as investigations within modified gravity theories \cite{40}, including the scalar-tensor-vector gravity \cite{Moffat:2014aja,Moffat:2015kva}, and studies of regular black holes \cite{41}, naked singularities \cite{42}, and braneworld scenarios \cite{43}.
+In this context, it is worth calling attention to the seminal paper \cite{Cavalcanti:2016mbe}, where the authors have investigated the gravitational lensing effects in the strong field regime for Casadio-Fabbri-Mazzacurati braneworld black hole metrics \cite{Casadio:2001jg}.
+Additionally, other studies have explored gravitational lensing in various spacetimes.
+For instance, some studies explored light bending in black--bounce spacetimes \cite{Nascimento:2020ime, Ghosh:2022mka, AbhishekChowdhuri:2023ekr}, while others focused on spacetimes with topological charge \cite{Furtado:2020puz,Soares:2023err}.
+Another investigation involved a holonomy--corrected Schwarzschild spacetime \cite{Soares:2023uup}, and a separate study examined Schwarzschild--like black holes within metric-affine bumblebee gravity \cite{Lambiase:2023zeo}.